mjbagaoisan/BruinMarketplace/README.md

 });
 ```

 Additionally, after authentication, our diagram shows various ways that the client and server request data from the database.
-These are pretty typical requests, with the client requesting via HTTP methods to GET or POST certain data which the server SELECTS or INSERTS data from the database and returns to the server and then the client.
+These are pretty typical requests, with the client requesting via HTTP methods to GET or POST certain data; the server SELECTS or INSERTS the requested data from or to the database and returns it to the server and then the client.
 The code itself for these functions can be seen in the files profile.ts for getting the profile data and listings.ts for getting the listing data.
 Below are a truncated version of these routes showing
 the code most relevant to our sequence diagram.

 This route gets profile data: